 The other trick I use to remind myself about the character being different from me is to insert specific quirks that I personally would never do.
 As a lifelong Chicagoan, I have deep-seated issues about putting ketchup on a hotdog – so that becomes my character’s favorite thing.
 The character might also have conflicting political leanings, religious beliefs, or any other number of differences.
 This forces me as a writer to really feel out that character and understand them on their own terms rather than interpretations of myself.

-Admittedly, I have writer a fair share of characters based on myself, and a few alter-egos walk about the pages of some as-of-yet unpublished manuscripts.
+Admittedly, I have written a fair share of characters based on myself, and a few alter-egos walk about the pages of some as-of-yet unpublished manuscripts.
 I mix up some of the traits, but anyone who knows me can identify those details in the character that come straight from my psychological DNA.
 And not surprisingly, all those alter-egos drink gin and tonic.